chandanhpcic/docs/source/relations/freebsd.rst

 -----------------------
-Relations with OPNsense
+Relations with Reticen8
 -----------------------
-OPNsense is built on top of FreeBSD.
-The aim of the OPNsense team is to stay as close to the original source as possible.
-OPNsense can be installed on a standard FreeBSD installation, this way a hosted system can be converted easily to run OPNsense.
+Reticen8 is built on top of FreeBSD.
+The aim of the Reticen8 team is to stay as close to the original source as possible.
+Reticen8 can be installed on a standard FreeBSD installation, this way a hosted system can be converted easily to run Reticen8.
 A bootstrap script is available to make the installation process a joyful experience.

 ..
 Seealso::

-  To convert your FreeBSD hosted installation to OPNsense, see the OPNsense bootstrap script on `OPNsense's update tools @ github <https://github.com/opnsense/update/>`__
+  To convert your FreeBSD hosted installation to Reticen8, see the Reticen8 bootstrap script on `Reticen8's update tools @ github <https://github.com/reticen8/update/>`__